Alexander-Kalita/Alexander-Kalita/README.md

-# Bellabeat Case Study: How Can a Wellness Technology Company Play It Smart?
+# Bellabeat: How Can a Wellness Technology Company Play It Smart?

 ## Introduction